Supercharge Your Landing Pages With Social Proof

 This is what we call consumer uncertainty.

-Now, let’s imagine that this information comes from your mother in-law.
+Now, let’s imagine that this information comes from your mother-in-law.
 She says, “You know what?
 I know a guy who fixes leaky roofs and he is great!
 He comes from a family of roofers!”
-Would this affirmation perk your interest?
+Would this affirmation pique your interest?

 It would, wouldn’t it?

 The truth is, in the digital age, everyone claims to have “the next big thing.”
 Whether it is a product, a service, or a new technology, potential consumers are constantly inundated by grandiose offers of value.
 And yet, if these claims are not validated, they mean nothing to potential consumers.
 Returning to our hypothetical above, I can claim to be the most skilled roofer in the world, but unless you hear that from someone you trust, it is not likely to carry credible weight.
 This what we call social proof, and it has the potential to change the way you use your landing pages in the digital age.

 Yet, before we get into “the how” of social proof, let’s quickly review “the what.”